The British Polygraph Society (BPS)

 Our members will always display the BPS logo, an endorsement of their credentials in the field of highly qualified, confidential and professional Polygraph Examiners

-Please be advised that the BPS logo is a registered trademark and can only be used by BPS accredited members.
+Please note that the BPS logo is a registered trademark and may only be used by accredited members of the British Polygraph Society (BPS).

-Unauthorized use of our logo by non-accredited members is strictly prohibited and a violation of our trademark.
+Any unauthorized use of our logo by non-members is strictly prohibited and constitutes a violation of trademark law.

 Polygraph Terminology Reference